KeeganAI/lua-probability/README.md

 ### ENG
 This is "just" a weighted random selection algorithm.
-Choose a prize from a list based on the probability awarded to each, with higher probability prizes that are more likely to be selected.
+Choose a prize from a list based on the probability awarded to each, the higher the probability of the prize, the more likely it will be chosen.

 ### ITA
 E' "semplicemente" un algoritmo di selezione casuale ponderato.
-Sceglie un premio da un elenco in base alla probabilità assegnata a ciascuno, con più probabilità che i premi siano selezionati.
+Scegli un premio da un elenco in base alla probabilità assegnata a ciascuno, più alta è la probabilità del premio, più probabile sarà che verrà scelto.

 ## Why?

 ### ENG
-Working on a script for a luckywheel, and wanting to remove the prize winnings in "hardcoded" I wanted to do everything user-friendly and done in a decent way.
+Working on a script for a luckywheel, and wanting to remove the prize winnings in "hardcoded", I wanted to do everything user-friendly and done in a decent way.
 So, the goal was to let those who have the script choose the probability that a prize will come out rather than another.
 Then I came across a little problem....
 ##
 If a prize has a probability of 0.2 (20%), it means that, in theory, it will be chosen 20% of the time.
-Similarly, a prize with a probability of 0.01 (or 1%) will be chosen only 1% of the time.
+Similarly, a prize with a probability of 0.01 (1%) will be chosen only 1% of the time.

 (It’s important to note that these are just theoretical odds.)